qcri/RDF-generator/README.md

         * ```score```: float value ranges from 0 -> 1 that reflects how good the semantic of this candidate predicate in representing this property.
         * ```data_type```: if the matched value of this predicate (object) is RDF Literal, what should be the RDF data type assigned to it (for example xsd:string).
         * ```object_type```: the type of the object in this property that could be either "entity", "literal" or "blank node" (not supported yet).
+        * ```apply_function```: some transformation function defined in a separate module to be applied on literal objects before storing them in the rdf graph
+            * ```module```: python module name as string points to where the function is defined.
+For example 'utils.convenience'
+            * ```name```: the function name.
+For example 'convert_to_rdf_datetime'
+            * ```parameters```: dictionary of parameters to pass to the function in addition to the object value.
+For example the conversion format

+Note: in case of referencing list objects with key paths, there are two options either to select a particular item in the list with the [index] or all items in the list with [*].
+For example, to include all hashtags in a tweet, we reference it with property key path '/entities/hashtags/[*]'. iIf only one tweet is needed, it can be referenced with '/entities/hashtags/[0]'

 Sample descriptor that is used to transform twitter json data into RDF graphs:
 ```